jadkins-me/ant_exporter/README.md

 This will create a docker image, that contains all the code and utilitys needed to run the exporter.
 You can view the current images on the machine with : `docker images`

-6) You can launch the application with : `docker-compose up -d`  This will start the application is Daemon mode, running in the background - with the default option of auto-restarting if you reboot the machine.
+6) You can launch the application with : `docker-compose up -d`  This will start the application in Daemon mode, running in the background - with the default option of auto-restarting if you reboot the machine.

 7) If you want to shut all the applications down, for example, to edit the `config.yml` file - then you can use : `docker-compose down`